orbitinghail/graft/DESIGN.md

   An embedded client optimized for reading or writing to a volume without any state.
 Generally has a very small (or non-existant) cache and does not subscribe to updates.
 Used in "fire and forget" workloads.

 - **Segment**
-  An object stored in blob storage containing Pages and an index mapping from (Volume ID, Offset, rLSN) to each Page.
+  An object stored in blob storage containing Pages and an index mapping from (Volume ID, Offset) to each Page.

 - **Segment ID**
   A 16 byte GUID used to uniquely identify a Segment.